 When using a hair dryer routinely look for signs of overheating.
 This can be as simple as checking the filter on the back of your hair dryer for lint, this chokes the motor causing it to overheat and in some cases smoke or even worse catch on fire!

 We are often unaware of the signs of heat damage of hair until its too late, hair looks dull, seems lifeless, staticky and you may even experience breakage.
 The most common problem is dehydration in the Winter, usually your hair looks good for about an hour after drying and then it droops that's the sign of dehydration.
 To solve this look at products that focus on anti Humidity as the repel atmospheric moisture but also have anti dehydration properties, in other words they lock in Moisture, preventing droopy hair.

 Be aware of the amount of heat using when styling.
 You can adjust most hair dryers to allow for more airflow and less damaging heat, then you are not overheating/burning your hair.

-Don’t forget to look at your brush maybe your style has changed so you may need to purchase a new one or just check to make certain there are no broken bristles* Please view post on brushes
+Now take a look at your brush maybe your style has changed so you may need to purchase a new one or just check to make certain there are no broken bristles.

 Its also time to review the shampoo and conditioner you are using.
 What you used in the warmer weather when there may have been more humidity will not give you the same results today.
-Its time to look at a shampoo with hydrating properties which works well on finer hair as it will not add weight for make the hair limp.
-If you have drier coarser hair a shampoo with Moisturizing properties will make the hair softer.
+Its time to look at a gentler shampoo with hydrating properties this works well on finer hair as it will not add weight or make the hair limp.
+If you have drier coarser hair a shampoo with Moisturizing properties will make the hair more manageable and less flyaway.

 Conditioning, put away those leave-in conditioners as they are only surface acting and you may be dealing with flyaway’s.
 The packaging should state hydrating and for FINE hair as these conditioners tend to have less weight leaving you with some body /volume not weighing your hair down.
 This is also ideal for those with fine soft curls.